Review update: The 2019 Chevrolet Colorado ZR2 can tackle the concrete jungle

 It's nimble

 A Raptor, Ram Power Wagon, or any other full-size off-road-oriented pickup is a massive vehicle that can be a chore to live with day-to-day in the city.
 A simple run to Costco or Target can be a headache that involves negotiating tight alleys and fitting into junior-sized parking spots.
-The Colorado ZR2 isn’t compact, but its shorter wheelbase makes driving down car-lined one-way streets and parking far less of a headache.
+The Colorado ZR2 isn’t compact, but its shorter wheelbase makes driving down car-lined, one-way streets and parking far less of a headache.
 Its size will also pay dividends on the trails where it can squeeze through tighter turns.

 2019 Chevrolet Colorado ZR2